-AWS is fully supported for environments, services, and modules.
+AWS is fully supported for environments, services, and the embedded module catalog.
 This page summarizes how the AWS provider, backends, and module wiring work in pltf.

 Provider and Backends

 • Provider: Automatically injected; version comes from the central versions file.
-Region is taken from your env spec.
+Region is taken from the selected environment entry.

 • Default tags: Labels in your env/service specs become global tags on the AWS provider.